State change via one-dimensional scattering in quantum mechanics: Problem statement

 \section{Problem statement}

 We consider scattering in one spatial dimension by a local interaction between two particles, with one particle free and the other confined to a one-dimensional (1D) box.
 The particles respectively have mass $m_1$ and $m_2$.
-The particle with mass $m_2$ is confined to the interval $(0,L)$, while the particle with mass $m_1$ is free.
+As shown schematically in Fig. \ref{fig:setup}(a), the particle with mass $m_2$ is confined to the interval $(0,L)$, while the particle with mass $m_1$ is free.

 The configuration space of the system is

 and the time-independent Schr{\"o}dinger equation is

 with boundary conditions